nervosnetwork/docs.nervos.org/website/docs/essays/pprof.md

 ---
 id: pprof
-title: Tips for profiling CKB script
+title: Tips for Profiling CKB Script
 ---

 Before starting, make sure you have understood the concept of [cycles](../basics/glossary#cycles).